christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

-As we can see everything inherits from Object.
-You might ask the question, why does an instance of an array inherit from an instance of an array?
-Think of the constructor you used to create your Array (new Array(), or []) and the constructor that created the prototype Array, as two different constructors.
-It is actually the prototype constructor that has created a complete array, with all its methods etc. The "new Array()" is just a constructor that decorates a new Array object and attaches the "complete array" to it as its prototype.
+As we can see everything inherits from an instance of an Object.
+You might ask the question, why does an instance of an Array inherit from an instance of an Array?
+Actually it is not.
+The instance of an Array is inhereting from an instance of an ArrayPrototype.
+The Array constructor is not the constructor that created the array on the prototype.
+It is actually the ArrayPrototype constructor that has created a complete array, with all its methods etc. The "new Array()" is just a constructor that decorates a new Array object and attaches the "complete array" to it as its prototype.
 Actually, if your application only needed one array, you could have used Array.prototype everywhere in your app :-)

 {% highlight javascript %}